MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/ControlAddin-Property.md

 ---
 title: "ControlAddin Property"
-description: "Sets the Microsoft Dynamics NAV Windows client control add-in to use on the field control." ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+description: "Describes the ControlAddin property, which sets the Microsoft Dynamics NAV Windows client control add-in to use on the field control." ms.custom: na ms.date: 06/05/2016 ms.reviewer: na